eXascaleInfolab/2018-Internship-TableDetection/README.md

 This script will not only install but also run redis in the shell.
 You can press `Ctrl-C` to quit redis, since like all other services it will be managed by supervisor and doesn't require manual start-up.

-#### Redis without supervisor
+#### [Deprecated] Redis without supervisor

-For completeness I added some the commands that where usefull to me when I used Redis without Supervisor.
+For completeness I added some the commands that where useful to me when I used Redis without Supervisor.

 ```
 $ redis-server --daemonize yes